Phosphorus blood test

 Your health care provider may tell you to temporarily stop taking medicines that may affect the test.
 These medicines include water pills (diuretics), antacids, and laxatives.

-Do not stop taking any medicine before talking to your provider.
+Do not stop taking any medicine without talking to your provider.

 How the Test will Feel